Current Students

 Jay Logan

-Jay is a doctoral student whose research interests are emerging vector-borne disease epidemiology and the impacts of geographic variance on risk of vector-borne disease exposure.
+Jay completed his PhD at the INSIGHT Lab in 2024 investigating local-scale patterns and determinants of Lyme disease risk in Ottawa.
+His research interests are emerging vector-borne disease epidemiology and the impacts of geographic variance on risk of vector-borne disease exposure.
 His experience brings an interdisciplinary approach, having previously earned an MGIS through Penn State University after his work examining blood-borne pathogen exposure risk with GIS technology and social network analysis techniques.
 Jay has previously worked as a spatial analyst and GIS web developer for various government agencies and private companies, and fences in his spare time.

 Andreea Slatculescu